Frank Varrichione

-Frank Joseph Varrichione (pronounced "Vair-akee-oh'-nee;" January 14, 1932 – January 6, 2018) was an American athlete.
-Varrichione was best remembered for being part of the 1953 University of Notre Dame football team that shared the collegiate national championship with a 9-0-1 record and for having played eleven seasons in the National Football League (NFL).
+Frank Joseph Varrichione (pronounced "Vair-a-kee-oh'-nee;" January 14, 1932 – January 6, 2018) was an American professional football player who was a tackle for 11 seasons in the National Football League (NFL).
+He played college football for the Notre Dame Fighting, winning a national championship with a 9-0-1 record in 1953.

-During his collegiate career Varrichione was named a Third-team All-American in 1954, recognized as one of the top 33 players in the college game.
+During his collegiate career Varrichione was named a third-team All-American in 1954, recognized as one of the top 33 players in the college game.
 He would be the first lineman selected in the 1955 NFL draft, the league's sixth pick overall.
 Varrichione's stint in the NFL would include six seasons playing for the Pittsburgh Steelers before a trade ahead of the 1961 season sent him to the Los Angeles Rams, for whom he would play for five more years.
-During his career Varrichione would make five NFL Pro Bowl appearances between 1955 and 1964, indicative of his status as atop echelon offensive lineman.
+During his career Varrichione would make five NFL Pro Bowl appearances between 1955 and 1964, indicative of his status as a top echelon offensive lineman.